Our Verdict

 Common questions about this comparison

-The Hisense PX3-PRO offers 3000 ANSI lumens, providing a brighter image than the NexiGo Aurora Pro's 2400 lumens.
-This extra brightness helps maintain image quality in rooms with some ambient light.
+The Hisense PX3-PRO is brighter with 3000 ANSI lumens, compared to the NexiGo Aurora Pro's 2400 ANSI lumens, offering better performance in ambient light.

 Explore Other Categories